The Joints

 Backyard BBQ Pit, Durham (E, w) – Good but not great, with the wood-cooked meat hurt by its time on the steam table and a too-fine machine chop.
 The wide selection of greens and other sides are good too.
 B-

 *The Barbecue Center, Lexington (L, w) – It would be easy for this joint to coast on its reputation, but The BBQ Center continues to produce excellent barbecue in the traditional manner.
-Their epic desserts (e.g., giant banana splits) are worth trying.
+And their epic desserts (e.g., giant banana splits) are worth trying too.
 A

-The Barbecue Joint, Chapel Hill (E, g/e) – Many Chapel Hill residents rave about this place, which should tell you all you need to know.
-It features mediocre, bland pork served with tasty albeit yuppified sides.
-Avoid the BBQ and you’ll eat well.
-C [Note: the restaurant location is out of business, but the Joint lives on as a catering operation.]
+[See note] The Barbecue Joint, Chapel Hill (E, g/e) – Many Chapel Hill residents raved about this place, which should tell you all you need to know.
+It featured mediocre, bland pork served with tasty albeit yuppified sides.
+So long as you avoided the BBQ and you ate pretty well.
+C [Note: the restaurant is out of business but the catering may live on?]

 [See note] Barbecue Inn, Asheville (L, g/e) – Been a long time since I was there.
 As I recall it wasn’t very good so I’ve not returned.
 NOTE: Out of business as of July 2011.